CrystallizeAPI/koa-middleware-apollo/README.md

 Apollo server implementation that uses the traditional koa middleware pattern.
 Heavily inspired by [apollo-server-koa](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-koa).

-_This package is a work in progress and currently does not support file uploads or graphql subscriptions._
+_This package is a work in progress and currently does not support file uploads or GraphQL subscriptions._

 ## Motivation
-While the official implementation of the Apollo GraphQL server for koa, the [apollo-server-koa](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-koa) package mentioned above, provides an easy way to get a graphql server up and running, it does not work the same way that other koa middleware does.
+While the official implementation of the Apollo GraphQL server for koa, the [apollo-server-koa](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-koa) package mentioned above, provides an easy way to get a GraphQL server up and running, it does not work the same way that other koa middleware does.
 Rather than adding a middleware function to the koa stack (via `app.use()`), `apollo-server-koa` exposes an `applyMiddleware` function on an instance of the `ApolloServer` class (see package documentation for further details).
-This can be problematic if you, for instance, want to use path parameters for your graphql endpoint (e.g. `/graph/:clientId`).
+This can be problematic if you, for instance, want to use path parameters for your GraphQL endpoint (e.g. `/graph/:clientId`).

 `@crystallize/koa-middleware-apollo` exports middleware functions that integrate seamlessly into any koa middleware stack, thus providing better interoperability and allowing for greater customizability.

 ### Batteries not Included
 Since our aim is to integrate as seamlessly as possible into any middleware stack, we make as few assumptions as reasonably possible.
-Therefore, `@crystallize/koa-middleware-apollo` does not include a bodyparser, a router or anything other than the basic tools to run a graphql server.
+Therefore, `@crystallize/koa-middleware-apollo` does not include a bodyparser, a router or anything other than the basic tools to run a GraphQL server.
 Contrary to `apollo-server-koa`, it also does not export [graphql-tools](https://github.com/apollographql/graphql-tools) or [apollo-server-core](https://www.npmjs.com/package/apollo-server-core), which means you will have to add that to your dependencies manually if you intend to use functionality provided by these packages (e.g. `makeExecutableSchema` or `gql` respectively).

 ## Installation
 ```